 The Latin Casino opened in 1951.
-Its expansive basement room seated 500 people and hosted a constellation of stars, including Harry Belafonte, Sammy Davis Jr., Dean Martin, Richard Pryor, Jerry Lewis, Milton Berle, Lena Horne, Pearl Bailey, Louis Armstrong, Lionel Hampton and Joey Bishop.
-It was Center City’s most sophisticated nightspot at the time.
+Its expansive lower level seated 500 people and hosted a constellation of stars, including Harry Belafonte, Sammy Davis Jr., Dean Martin, Richard Pryor, Jerry Lewis, Milton Berle, Lena Horne, Pearl Bailey, Louis Armstrong, Lionel Hampton, Johnny Mathis and Joey Bishop.
+At the time, it was Center City’s most sophisticated nightspot

 Philadelphia Tribune columnist Alonzo Kittrels recalled: